EXCLUSIVE-Outbreak to hit iPhone output if China extends Foxconn factory halt -source

 FACTBOX-Latest on the coronavirus spreading in China and beyond

-(Additional reporting by Josh Horwitz and Brenda Goh in Shanghai; Editing by Jonathan Weber and Alexander Smith)
+(Additional reporting by Josh Horwitz and Brenda Goh in Shanghai, and David Kirton in Shenzhen, China; Editing by Jonathan Weber and Alexander Smith)

 ((yimou.lee@thomsonreuters.com; +886-2-8729-5122;))